ColinKennedy/ways/docs/why.rst

 Context that called it.

 There are two ways to create Action objects.
-Create a class/function and "register" it to Ways or subclass ways.api.Action, and Ways will register it for you.
+Create a class/function and "register" it to Ways or subclass :class:`ways.api.Action`, and Ways will register it for you.

 ::